Novu Wellness Mental Health

 Mixing Benzos and Antidepressants

-Mixing benzos and antidepressants might seem like a quick fix for feeling better, but it’s not that simple.
+Mixing benzodiazepines and antidepressants might seem like a quick fix for feeling better, but it’s not that simple.
 These are strong medicines that work in different ways to help with things like anxiety, panic, and depression.
-When used together, they can sometimes help but they can also cause problems like feeling too sleepy, confused, or even sick.
+When used together, they can sometimes help, but they can also cause problems like feeling too sleepy, confused, or even sick.

 Why Are Benzos and Antidepressants Prescribed Together?